shopyourway/metrics-js/README.md

   }
 };
 ```
-The new reporter will pusblish a message to a specified channel in redis when a metric is reported.
+The new reporter will publish a message to a specified channel in redis when a metric is reported.

 ## Development

 ### How to contribute
-We encorage contribution via pull requests on any feature you see fit.
+We encourage contribution via pull requests on any feature you see fit.

 When submitting a pull request make sure to do the following:
-* Check that new and updated code follows OhioBox existing code formatting and naming standard
 * Run all unit and integration tests to ensure no existing functionality has been affected
 * Write unit or integration tests to test your changes.
 All features and fixed bugs must have tests to verify they work
 Read [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more details about creating pull requests